asm-project2425/ACMEat/srcs/ShippingCompany/README.md

 # Shipping Company

-The public API of the shipping company is exposed by the shipping management service.
+The public API and the frontend of the shipping company is exposed by the shipping management service.

-The vehicle tracker service exposes a frontend to track the company's vehicles.

 ## API Documentation